spontit/spontit-api-python-wrapper/README.md

 **Spontit is 100% free!
 Please star the repo and rate/review the Spontit app in the App Store as well.**

-1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version.").
+1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version").
 Note down your username.
 It should be displayed on your <a href="https://spontit.com/profile" target="_blank">profile</a> once you are signed in.
 2) Get a secret key at <a href="https://www.spontit.com/secret_keys" target="_blank">spontit.com/secret_keys</a>.
 3) Get the iPhone app or Android app.
 Sign in and allow notifications.
 4) `pip install spontit --upgrade && pip install requests`